Digital Content

 Introduction

 It is very unlikely that the descriptions provided in the Linked Art model are the only digital representations of the entities that they describe.
-It is very likely that there are digital images, web pages, and other related content that should be referenced from the descriptions of the entities.
-The digital object may be also be the entity of interest, such as an eBook, net art, or a digital installation.
+There are also digital images, web pages, and other related content that should be referenced from the descriptions of the entities.
+The digital object may be also be the entity of interest, such as an eBook, net art, or a digital installation with its own separate record.
 This section describes how to describe and link digital resources in the Linked Art model.

 Digital objects are generally treated in the same way as physical objects -- they are carriers of information, not the information itself.
 The information is described by a work that is then digitally carried or shown by the digital object.
 This ensures that a digital facsimile and the physical object itself are both related to the same information.
 For example, a PDF (a DigitalObject